neuralvis/elpa-mirror/melpa/mybigword-readme.txt

 Customize `mybigword-excluded-words' or `mybigword-personal-excluded-words' to exclude words.

+Tips,

-Customize `mybigword-default-format-function' to format the word for display.
+  1. Customize `mybigword-default-format-function' to format the word for display.
   If it's `mybigword-format-with-dictionary', the `dictionary-definition' is used to find the definitions of all big words.

+  Sample to display the dictionary definitions of big words:

+    (let* ((mybigword-default-format-function 'mybigword-format-with-dictionary))
+      (mybigword-show-big-words-from-current-buffer))

+  2. Parse the *.srt to play the video containing the word in org file Make sure the org tree node has the property =SRT_PATH=.

+  Sample of org file:
+   * Star Trek s06e26
+     :PROPERTIES:
+     :SRT_PATH: ~/Star.Trek.DS9-s06e26.Tears.of.the.Prophets.srt
+     :END:
+   telepathic egotist

+  Move focus over the word like "egotist".
+Run "M-x mybigword-play-video-of-word-at-point". mplayer plays the corresponding video at the time the word is spoken.

+  Please note `mybigword-play-video-of-word-at-point' can be used in other major modes.
+  See `mybigword-default-video-info-function' for details.
   Customize `mybigword-hide-word-function' to hide word for display